Michael Cavanagh (architect): Western Australia works

 In 1895 he moved to Western Australia, with the objective of establishing a branch of his firm in Perth.
 In 1896 he designed the Great Western Hotel, a three-storey brick, stucco and iron roof hotel, on the corner of James and William Streets, Northbridge.
 Cavanagh designed the hotel in the Federation Filigree architectural style and it was one of the most lavish hotels constructed in Perth during the Western Australian gold boom.

 On 11 May 1897 he married Dorothy Le Poer Trench, the third daughter of Hon.
 Judge Robert Le Poer Trench, QC, a County Court Judge of Ballarat, at St Mary's Cathedral, Perth.

 In 1898 the Missionary Oblates of Mary Immaculate commissioned Cavanagh to design a new church on the site of a former Benedictine church in Fremantle.
 The church is an imposing limestone building in the Federation Gothic style with decorated Gothic detailing.
-St. Patrick's Basilica was consecrated in June 1900, with numerous dignitaries, including Sir John Forrest, in attendance.
+St. Patrick's Basilica was consecrated in June 1900, with numerous dignitaries, including John Forrest, in attendance.
 It is one of five churches in Australia with minor basilica status.

 In 1900 he was joined by his younger brother, James Charles, who became a partner in the architectural practice, Cavanagh and Cavanagh.
 The firm had a long association with the Catholic Church, designing a number of hospitals, schools and churches.

 In 1924 the Roman Catholic Archbishop of Perth, Patrick Clune, commenced an appeal to fund the construction of a larger cathedral, to replace the original 1865 building (which was a simple two storey Norman Gothic style building), in his own words "building a Cathedral worthy of Almighty God, of the Archdiocese and of the City of Perth".
 Cavanagh was appointed architect for the project and he produced plans for a completely new limestone Academic Gothic Cathedral.
 Due to financial constraints, associated with the onset of the Great Depression, it was decided to utilise the existing building, which subsequently became the nave, and add only new transepts and a sanctuary.
 The expanded, but incomplete, St Mary's Cathedral opened on 4 May 1930.

 Cavanagh died at a private hospital in Subiaco on 29 May 1941, following a two-month illness, and was buried in the Roman Catholic portion of Karrakatta Cemetery.